msalemor/ai-in-action/README.md

 # AI in Action

 Exploring the differences between Copilots, SDKs, and Agentic solutions, and learn how each can be leveraged to enhance productivity and innovation.
+In this repo, we will explore four different techniques to work on the following user story:

 ## User story